 What is Laser Therapy?

-In contrast to Surgical Lasers which cut, Therapy Lasers are used to heal.
-These cold lasers provide a fast, painless, sterile, surgery-free and drug-free treatment modality which can be used to heal or treat a wide variety of issues, including:
+In contrast to Surgical Lasers which cut tissues, Therapy Lasers are used to heal tissue.
+These therapy lasers or cold lasers provide a fast, painless, sterile, surgery-free and drug-free treatment modality which can be used to heal or treat a wide variety of issues, including:

 - Cuts, lacerations and wounds

 - Ear infections